 Enveloped, spherical.
 Diameter from about 150nm nm.

 Negative-stranded RNA linear genome, about 15 kb in size.
-Encodes for seven proteins.
+Encodes for eight proteins.

 The viral RNA dependent RNA polymerase binds the encapsidated genome at the leader region, then sequentially transcribes each genes by recognizing start and stop signals flanking viral genes. mRNAs are capped and polyadenylated by the L protein during synthesis.
 The V protein is produced through RNA editing of The P mRNA.

-- Attachment to host cell surface receptors through HN glycoprotein.
+- Virus attaches to host cell surface receptors through HN glycoprotein.

 - Fusion with the plasma membrane; ribonucleocapsid is released in the cytoplasm.